dekarrin/ictiobus/docs/ictcc.md

-All input must be UTF-8 encoded markdown-formatted text that contains code blocks marked with the label `fishi`; only those codeblocks are read for FISHI input source.
+All input must be UTF-8 encoded markdown-formatted text that contains code blocks marked with the label `fishi`; only those codeblocks are read for FISHI source code.
 The contents of all such codeblocks for an input are concatenated together to form the "FISHI part" of an input.
 This concatenated series of FISHI statements then has comment stripping and line normalization applied to it before it is parsed into an AST.